akangelov/Quiz-Game/README.md

 A registered user can check his score in the /Profile page.
 He can additionally create new quesition or edit questions in the /Create Question and /Edit Question pages.

+The application is built entirely on React.js (client side) and node.js/MongoDB (server side).

 REST API and DB

 The repository of Quiz Game REST API is available at: https://github.com/akangelov/React.js-Project/tree/master/rest.
 An open connection to MongoDB is required.